Xinyi-Yu/xinyi-yu.github.io/_pages/about.md

 ---

 My general research interests are systems and control theory, with a particular interest in applying rigorous mathematics to engineered cyber-physical systems.
 I also enjoy studying the general area of theoretical computer science.
-In particular, my research interests include but not limited to formal methods, optimal control, planning, verification, machine learning.
+In particular, my research interests include but not limited to formal methods, optimal control, planning, verification and machine learning.